thisiskeithb/DIY-Prusa-Mini/README.md

 ## License

-Marlin is published under the [GPL license](/LICENSE) because we believe in open development.
-The GPL comes with both rights and obligations.
-Whether you use Marlin firmware as the driver for your open or closed-source product, you must keep Marlin open, and you must provide your compatible Marlin source code to end users upon request.
-The most straightforward way to comply with the Marlin license is to make a fork of Marlin on Github, perform your modifications, and direct users to your modified fork.
+Marlin and the DIY Prusa Mini Firmware is published under the [GPL license](/LICENSE) because we believe in open development.